 What does Carbon Negative mean?

 The reduction of an entity’s carbon footprint to less than neutral, so that the entity has a net effect of removing carbon dioxide from the atmosphere rather than adding it.
+This means removing CO₂ from the atmosphere, or sequestering more CO₂ than is emitted.
+This might include a bioenergy process with carbon capture and storage.
 Becoming carbon negative requires a company, sector or country to remove more CO2 from the atmosphere than it emits – see also Carbon Positive.

 What does Climate Positive mean?